rabbitmq/rabbitmq-website/docs/clustering.md

 ## Erlang Versions Across the Cluster {#erlang}

-All nodes in a cluster are *highly recommended* to run the same major [version of Erlang](./which-erlang): `22.2.0` and `22.2.8` can be mixed but `21.3.6` and `22.2.6` can potentially introduce breaking changes in inter-node communication protocols.
-While such breaking changes are relatively rare, they are possible.
+All nodes in a cluster are *highly recommended* to run the same major [version of Erlang](./which-erlang): `26.2.0` and `26.1.2` can be mixed but `25.3.2.8` and `26.2.0` can potentially introduce breaking changes in inter-node communication protocols.
+While such breaking changes are rare, they are possible.

 Incompatibilities between patch releases of Erlang/OTP versions are very rare.